-MSI setup packages contain a package manifest describing the product's name, version, and manufacturer.
+MSI setup packages contain a package manifest describing the product's name, version (can only be numbers and periods), and manufacturer.
 To configure the MSI package metadata, enter the appropriate values in the Product Info area.

 Important: The metadata published on the MSI package is distinct from the metadata published on the virtual application executable itself.
 To modify executable shell metadata, specify the appropriate metadata on the Settings pane.